Mmo-kali/mmokali.github.io/README.md

 • Active Directory Administration on Server 2019: Provisioning, Maintaining, and Deprovisioning user accounts

 • Implementation and maintenance of Windows DNS and DHCP services

+• Conducted Active Directory attacks including LLMNR poisoning and SMB relay to identify vulnerabilities and enhance network defenses.

+• Executed pass-the-hash attacks using local administrator credentials extracted from the Security Account Manager (SAM) database to gain unauthorized access to target systems.

+• Utilized a range of tools including CrackMapExec, Metasploit, Responder, and the Impacket suite for penetration testing and security analysis tasks.

 ### [Project 3 link: Keylogger-Advanced](https://github.com/OrlandoCompC/Keylogger-Advanced)
 • Developed a Python keylogger that captures all keys typed by the user and writes them to a file